Nikon D7100 vs Olympus E-M5 II

-The physical size and weight of the Nikon D7100 and the Olympus E-M5 II are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Nikon D7100 and the Olympus E-M5 II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D7100 – represents the basis for the calculations across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M5 II is notably smaller (28 percent) than the Nikon D7100.
 Moreover, the E-M5 II is substantially lighter (39 percent) than the D7100.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.